Guide

 • HTML signatures with images: Strip tags first.
 Image-only signatures (logos, social icons as images) contain no text to parse.
 Skip these.

-• Multilingual signatures: Phone numbers in international formats (+44, +91) work with the regex above.
+• Multilingual signatures: Phone numbers in international formats (+44, +91) work with the PHONE_RE pattern.
 Non-Latin job titles need locale-specific keyword lists.

 • Legal disclaimers: Long confidentiality notices at the end can be mistaken for signatures.
 Filter lines longer than 200 characters, which are almost always disclaimers, not signature fields.